Header Ads

 • Great for compute-heavy tasks like video editing, games, and simulations

-• Works with JavaScript, not against it
+• Works with JavaScript, not against i

 Limitation: Not ideal for building full UIs yet.
 You still need JavaScript for DOM manipulation.